input-output-hk/mallet/README.md

 Once you have Node.js installed, run:

 ```
-$ npm install -g @iohk/mallet
+$ npm install -g --engine-strict @iohk/mallet
 ```

 This will download and install all the dependencies.
+The --engine-strict flag makes sure you have the required version of Node installed.

 ## Running the command line interface